ACCT-2401. Principles of Financial Accounting. (4 Credits)

 Explore resources for employment and wages by state and area for accountants and auditors.

 Compare the job duties, education, job growth, and pay of accountants and auditors with similar occupations.

 Learn more about accountants and auditors by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.

-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Accountants and Auditors, on the Internet at https://www.bls.gov/ooh/business-and-financial/accountants-and-auditors.htm (visited March 03, 2020).
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Accountants and Auditors, on the Internet at https://www.bls.gov/ooh/business-and-financial/accountants-and-auditors.htm.

-TVCC has partnered with Career Coach for students to discover majors and in-demand careers and education based on your interests!
+TVCC has partnered with Career Coach for students to discover majors and in-demand careers and education based on their interests!